-The crop is infested by a number of insect pests (Rai, 1976), the most important ones are the defoliators viz., leaf miner (Liriomyza trifolii B.), semiloopers (Achoea janata L.) and tobacco caterpillar (Spodoptera litura F.).
-The magnitude of the pest problem is quite high, mostly in rain fed area.
-The serpentine leaf miner is a polyphagous pest feeding on seventy nine host plants belonging to various vegetables, ornamentals and field crops (Srinivasan et al., 1995).
-In India, it was first recorded on castor as a new host during rainy season 1991 (Lakshminarayana et al., 1992).
+Bio-efficacy, Botanicals, Insecticides, Castor leaf miner, Liriomyza trifolii of castor seeds and 3.36 lakh MT of castor oil.
+The crop is infested by a number of insect pests (Rai, 1976), the most important are the defoliators viz., leaf miner (Liriomyza trifolii B.), semiloopers (Achoea janata L.) and tobacco caterpillar (Spodoptera litura F.).
+The magnitude of the pest problem is quite high, mostly in rain fed areas.
+The serpentine leaf miner is a polyphagous pest feeding on seventy nine host plants belonging to various vegetables, ornamentals and field crops (Srinivasan et. al., 1995).
+In India, it was first recorded on castor as a new host during rainy season 1991 (Lakshminarayana et. al., 1992).
 Liriomyza trifolii has high potential for the development of resistance to commonly used pesticides.
-Moreover, this pest is assuming importance on castor in recent years because of the wide host range, ability to survive and multiply over wide range of seasonal conditions and low sensitivity to common insecticides.
+Moreover, this pest is assuming importance on castor in recent years because of the wide host range, ability to survive and multiply over wide range of seasonal conditions and low sensitivity Aastor (Ricinus communis L.) is an → important non-edible oilseed crop grown throughout the world (more than 30 countries).
+However, the production of castor seed is confined mainly to India, China and Brazil, whereas its consumption is higher in EU countries, USA and Japan.
+The total castor seed and castor oil production of the world is 13.27 lakh MT and 5.47 lakh MT, respectively.
+In India, it is grown on 7.13 lakh ha area under rain fed conditions which yields about 8.50 lakh MT to common insecticides.
 Larva causes extensive damage to mesophyll tissues of leaves, which turn parchment-white and affect photosynthesis.
 It is thus, of utmost importance to undertake timely, effective and reliable management of this pest.
-Present investigation was therefore, undertaken with an objective to assess the efficacy of different insecticides and bio-pesticides in controlling the castor leaf miner.

-MATERIALS AND METHODS

-The field experiments were conducted at Zonal Agricultural Research Station, MPKV, Solapur- 413 002 (MS) during kharif 2007-2008 and 2008-09.
+Present investigation was therefore, undertaken with an objective to assess the efficacy of different insecticides and bio-pesticides in controlling the serpentine leaf miner.
+MATERIALS AND METHODS The field experiments were conducted at Zonal Agricultural Research Station, MPKV, Solapur- 413 002 (M.S.) during kharif 2007-2008 and 2008-09.
 The susceptible cultivar DCS-9 was selected for sowing.
 Similar cultural and agronomic practices were followed in all the plots.
 Total eight treatments including absolute control (Table 1) were considered for the evaluation.
-The sowing was done at 90 x 45 cm spacing in the gross plots of 5.40 x 6.00 m2 with three replications.
+The sowing was done at 90 x 45 cm spacing in the gross plots of 5.40 x 6.00 m^2 with three replications.
 Two sprays were given at 30 and 45 DAS.
 The periodical observations on the incidence of leaf miner i.e. number of mines plant -1 were recorded after both the sprays in top, middle and bottom leaves of five randomly selected plants in each plot.
 Seed yield (kg ha-1) was recorded at harvest.
 The data were analyzed by following RBD (Panse and Sukhatme, 1967).
+Accepted : September, 2009